-The Texas Children’s Hospital/Baylor College of Medicine program accepts up to eight fellows each year, and applicants are accepted based on their potential to become successful academic subspecialists.
-The program primarily accepts applications through the ERAS program but may also review individually submitted applications by arrangement.
-The Pediatric Hematology-Oncology Fellowship/Faculty Training Program participates in the National Resident Matching Program (NRMP) for all positions.
+The Texas Children’s Hospital/Baylor College of Medicine program accepts up to eight fellows each year.
+Applicants are accepted based on their potential to become successful academic subspecialists.
+The program accepts applications for the 3-year ACGME-accredited Pediatric Hematology-Oncology fellowship program through ERAS.
 Interviews are offered to selected prospective candidates.
-Transportation, lodging and meals are provided by Texas Children’s Hospital.
+Lodging and meals during the interview are provided by Texas Children’s Hospital.
 Candidates are ranked and matched to our program through the NRMP.

 How-to Apply for the Hematology-Oncology Fellowship

 For questions regarding eligibility and the application process, please contact Carrie Will, the fellowship coordinator, at 832-822-4207, firstname.lastname@example.org, or the fellowship director, Dr. YoungNa Lee-Kim, at email@example.com.